Furnace Repair Checklist

 - Locate the breaker titled “furnace” or “heat,” and make sure it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” position.

-- With one hand, firmly switch the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” leave it alone and get in touch with a team member from Thurston Heating & Air Conditioning at 308-624-3485 quickly.
+- With one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with a team member from Thurston Heating & Air Conditioning at 308-624-3485 quickly.

 No matter your furnace’s age or brand, it has at minimum one ordinary wall switch positioned on or near it.